ACCESS-NRI/MED-live-diagnostics/docs/index.rst

 ACCESS-NRI Model Diagnostics documentation
 =============================================
-Framework for monitoring and diagnostic analyses of the ACCESS model suite.
+Welcome to the documentation and reference guide for the `ACCESS-NRI <https://www.access-nri.org.au/>`_ Model Diagnostics package.
+Model Diagnostics framework is designed to provide useful and practical Jupyter-based tools for the monitoring and diagnostic analyses of currently running (i.e. 'live') ACCESS climate models on the Australian NCI supercomputer Gadi.

+This documentation aims to introduce these new tools, and support both new and existing users to get the most out of them using the Australia Research Environment (ARE).

 .. toctree::
    :maxdepth: 2
-   :caption: Contents:
+   :hidden:

 Quick-start guide
 ==================